Brazilian Space Agency: International Space Station

 The Brazilian Space Agency is a bilateral partner of NASA in the International Space Station.
 The agreement for the design, development, operation and use of Brazilian developed flight equipment and payloads for the Space Station was signed in 1997.
 It includes the development of six items, among which are a Window Observational Research Facility and a Technology Experiment Facility.
 In return, NASA will provide Brazil with access to its ISS facilities on-orbit, as well as a flight opportunity for one Brazilian astronaut during the course of the ISS program.

 However, due to cost issues, the subcontractor Embraer was unable to provide the promised ExPrESS pallet, and Brazil left the programme in 2007.
 However, as a compromise, NASA have funded small Brazilian-made components for the Express Logistics Carrier-2 for the ISS, which were installed in 2009.

 Ukraine/Ciclone 4

 On October 21, 2003, the Brazilian Space Agency and the State Space Agency of Ukraine established a cooperation agreement creating a joint venture space enterprise called Alcântara Cyclone Space.
 The new company will focus on launching satellites from the Alcântara Launch Center using the Tsyklon-4 rocket.
 The company will invest $160 million dollars in infrastructure for the new launch pad that will be constructed at the Alcântara Launch Center.

 In March 2009, the Brazilian Government increased its financial capital by US$ 50 million.

 The first launch was planned for 2014 from the Alcantara Launch Center.

+Brazil pulled out of the program in 2015.